-Paul Spicer, PhD, is a Professor of Anthropology, University of Oklahoma, and Vice President of ZERO TO THREE's Board.
+Paul Spicer, PhD, is a Professor of Anthropology, University of Oklahoma, and President of ZERO TO THREE's Board.

 Contributions to the Field

 Dr. Spicer is a cultural anthropologist with expertise in substance abuse, mental health, and child development in American Indian/Alaska Native communities.
 He has multiple publications in these areas and has been Principal Investigator on numerous grants to support this work, including awards from the Administration on Children and Families, several institutes within the National Institutes of Health (including the National Institute of Child Health and Human Development), and two national programs of the Robert Wood Johnson Foundation.
 Dr. Spicer also serves as Editor In Chief of the Infant Mental Health Journal.